r7kamura/google-docs-to-github/README.md

 and authenticate to Google Cloud by using [google-github-actions/auth](https://github.com/google-github-actions/auth), that automatically set up `GOOGLE_APPLICATION_CREDENTIALS` environment variable to access Google Drive API.

-This action requires at least one of the following authorization scopes for accessing Google Drive API:
+This action requires at least one of the following authorization scopes:

 - `https://www.googleapis.com/auth/drive`
 - `https://www.googleapis.com/auth/drive.file`